awslabs/mountpoint-s3/README.md

 - Interrupting a filesystem operation isn't handled yet.
 - An additional more high level API would be nice.
 It should provide pathnames instead inode numbers and automatically handle concurrency and interruption (like the FUSE C library's high level API).

-In general, search for "TODO" or "FIXME" in the source files to see what's still missing.
+In general, see the [list of issues](https://github.com/zargony/rust-fuse/issues) on GitHub and search the source files for comments containing "TODO" or "FIXME" to see what's still missing.

 ## Compatibility

-Developed and tested on a Mac with [OSXFUSE](http://osxfuse.github.io) and [FUSE on Linux](http://fuse.sourceforge.net).
+Developed and tested using [Rust nightly versions](http://www.rust-lang.org/install.html) on Mac with [OSXFUSE](http://osxfuse.github.io) and on Linux with [FUSE](http://fuse.sourceforge.net) (see [Travis CI](https://travis-ci.org/zargony/rust-fuse) for details).
 It should (maybe with minor adjustments) also work with [FUSE on FreeBSD](https://wiki.freebsd.org/FuseFilesystem).